eddyerburgh/blog/_posts/2017-05-07-stub-dependencies-vue-unit-tests.md

 ```
 2 passing, yay! (hopefully)

-*If it's not passing, a work repo is available <a href="https://github.com/eddyerburgh/stub-vue-components-inject-loader">here</a>.*
+*If it's not passing, a work repo is available <a rel="noopener" href="https://github.com/eddyerburgh/stub-vue-components-inject-loader">here</a>.*

 ## Conclusion